Background

 Open the options chain

-Tap Trade → Trade Options on the stock page
+Tap Trade → Options on the stock page

 SPDR S&P 500 ETF